mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-collections.md

 ---
 # Create collections {#create-collections}

->[!CONTEXTUALHELP]
->id="ajo_decisioning_decision_collection"
->title="About offer collections"
->abstract="With offer collections, you can organize your offers by regrouping them into categories of your choice."

 Collections allows you to organize your offers by regrouping them into categories of your choice.
 You can, for example, create a "sport" collection that will contain sport-related offers only.

 ➡️ [Discover this feature in video](#video)